 ___________________

-Site of the Ismaili Center Houston
+2. The site of the Ismaili Center, Houston

 An empty lot situated on Allen Parkway and Montrose Boulevard, across from Buffalo Bayou Park, just west of downtown Houston, was selected as the site of the Ismaili Center, Houston.
 Photograph: The Aga Khan Ismaili Council for the USA.